FiltersBy-Erazure/PD2-Loot-Filter/README.md

 # **Loot Filter Customization and Edits**

-- I recommend using either [VS Code](https://code.visualstudio.com/download) or [Notepad++](https://notepad-plus-plus.org/downloads/v8.8.8/) for editing a customized version of the filter
+- I recommend using either [VS Code](https://code.visualstudio.com/download) or [Notepad++](https://notepad-plus-plus.org/downloads/) for editing a customized version of the filter

 - Because the filter uses custom symbols that require a specific encoding, we will need to follow the steps below to ensure that the file does not default to UTF-8 encoding

+- Avoid using the copy to local button in the launcher as it results in encoding issues

 ## VS Code

+- Download [VS Code](https://code.visualstudio.com/download) from Visual Studio Code's website

-- Open up the program after downloading and installing it
+- Open up the program after installing it

 - Under File - Preferences - Settings - Search for "Encoding"